SunidhiSingla/heart-disease-prediction/README.md

 # Heart-Disease-Prediction Web Application

-## A Web Application to predict Heart-Disease using SVM  (Deployed on Heroku)
+## A Web Application to predict Heart-Disease using SVM

 ### 1.Project Requirements or Dependencies